topikachu/ev3dev/Using-Motors.md

 When you plug a motor into one of the ports, a new motor device is created in one of the above motor port directories.
 For example, if you plug a compatible motor into port B, the new device is available as the directory:

-- `/sys/bus/legoev3/devices/outB/outB:motor`

-There are further directories underneath this one:

-- `/sys/bus/legoev3/devices/outB/outB:motor/tacho-motor`
-- `/sys/bus/legoev3/devices/outB/outB:motor/tacho-motor/outB:motor:tacho/`
+- `/sys/bus/legoev3/devices/outA/outA\:motor/tacho-motor/tacho-motor0/`

 That gets a little unwieldy, but you can always make a link to a more convenient name.

 The Linux device model also supports _device classes_.
 The supported tacho motors show up in the `tacho_motor` device class directory here:

-- `/sys/class/tacho-motor/outB:motor:tacho`
+- `ls /sys/class/tacho-motor/tacho-motor0`

 Notice that the final directory name in the device class tree corresponds to the directory name in the `legoev3` bus tree.

+The number after the `tacho-motor` increments every time `ev3dev` detects that you've plugged a motor in - and it has nothing to do with the por name.
+We'll show you how to get the port name next.

 ## Tacho Motor Attributes

 The Linux device model communicates with devices using _attributes_.
-The tacho motor attributes use text based representatoins wherever possible.
+The tacho motor attributes use text based representations wherever possible.
 What that means is you won't need to remember things like wheter motor type 7 is a standard tacho motor or the new mini tacho motor.
 More on this later when we discusss the `type` attribute.

 If you do a directory listing on a tacho motor device, you'll see something like this:

 ```
-user@ev3dev:~$ ls /sys/class/tacho-motor/outB:motor:tacho
+user@ev3dev:~# ls /sys/class/tacho-motor/tacho-motor0/
+device/               pulses_per_second_sp  speed_regulation_P
-device           state                   target_speed
+duty_cycle            ramp_down_sp          state
-direction        stop_mode               target_steer
+duty_cycle_sp         ramp_up_sp            stop_mode
-mode             subsystem               target_tacho
-power            tacho                   target_time
-ramp_mode        tacho_mode              target_total_count
-regulation_mode  target_power            time
+estop                 regulation_mode       stop_modes
+polarity_mode         reset                 subsystem/
+port_name             run                   time_sp
-run              target_ramp_down_count  type
+position              run_mode              type
-speed            target_ramp_up_count    uevent
+position_mode         speed_regulation_D    uevent
+position_sp           speed_regulation_I
+pulses_per_second     speed_regulation_K
 ```

 That's a lot of attributes!
-(Note that not all these attributes are available or useful.
-I'm still working on reducing the attributes and getting the names right)

 Fortunately, we don't need to deal with all of them at once.
 Attributes can be read-only, write_only, or read/write.
 You can read and write to device attributes using standard file I/O in your favorite programming language.

 For example, from the Linux command line: